MagrayTariq/MagrayTariq/README.md

 - 👋 Hi, I’m @MagrayTariq
 - 👀 I’m interested in Programming.
-- 🌱 I’m currently learning php.
+- 🌱 I’m currently learning Python and Javascript.
 - 💞️ I’m looking to collaborate on coding cources.
 - 📫 How to reach me Jammu and Kashmir.
-- 💘 I am Founder and CEO at magraytariq.com, jktube.net, Jkjobs.net and more.
+- 💘 I am Founder and CEO at magraytariq.com, jktube.net, Jkjobs.net and other some more.